 - Cleaners and janitors

 MSDs are preventable if employers establish an ergonomics program.
 Unfortunately, many employers continue to overlook this serious danger in the workplace.
 Workers who develop injuries due to poor ergonomic set-up at work may seek compensation for lost time, payment of medical bills, and more.

 MSDs and other disorders linked to poor ergonomic set-up are often the most challenging workers’ compensation claims as it can be difficult to establish that the injury arose out of and in the course of employment rather than regular activities of daily living, sports, other hobbies, or even genetic predisposition.
 The experienced workers’ compensation attorneys at Maine Employee Rights Group can help you get the compensation you deserve for injuries caused by poor ergonomic set-up.Maine Employee Rights Group: Top Benefits for Injured Workers

 At Maine Employee Rights Group, we will aggressively pursue your workers’ compensation claim to ensure that you receive all the benefits to which you are entitled.
 Our experienced firm of dedicated professionals is known for our talent in the field of workers’ compensation and dedication to our injured clients.
-Call us today at 1 207.874.0905 to schedule a free initial consultation with one of our skilled workers’ compensation attorneys.
+Call us today at 207.874.0905 to schedule an initial consultation with one of our skilled workers’ compensation attorneys.